Solar ATAP 2026 — Credits Reset Monthly

 Calculate Your ROI

-Enter your TNB bill and see exactly how much you'll save with Solar ATAP — including the monthly credit reset impact.
+Enter your TNB bill and see exactly how much you'll save — with the monthly credit reset factored in correctly.

-Browse 800+ SEDA-registered installers.
-Filter by state, specialty, financing options, and EPF withdrawal support.
+Browse 450+ SEDA-registered solar and EV charger installers.
+Filter by state, financing options, and EPF support.

 Get Free Quotes